dwyl/learn-jshint/README.md

 *However* ... many developers find Crockford's JSLint to be
 ***too restrictive*** and ***opinionated***

-Read the discussion on StackOverflow: http://stackoverflow.com/questions/6803305/should-i-use-jslint-or-jshint-javascript-validation
+Read the discussion on StackOverflow: <br />
+http://stackoverflow.com/questions/6803305/should-i-use-jslint-or-jshint-javascript-validation

 And so **JSHint** was Born!
 A ***fork** from JSLint, JShint allows developers